Skip to content

 Americans With Disabilities Act

-Any student with a disability who feels that he or she needs an accommodation may contact the Americans with Disabilities Act Coordinator at (435) 283-7321.
-Any campus visitor or guest with a disability who feels that he or she needs an accommodation to participate in a campus event may contact the Office of the President at (435) 283-7010 for assistance in contacting the appropriate office for requesting the accommodation.
+Any student with a disability who feels that he or she needs an accommodation may contact the Director of Disability Services at (435) 283-7321.
+Any campus visitor or guest with a disability who feels that s/he needs an accommodation to participate in a campus event may contact the Office of the President at (435) 283-7010 for assistance in contacting the appropriate office for requesting the accommodation.

-Any student, visitor or guest who feels he or she has been discriminated against because of a disability may contact the Americans with Disabilities Act Coordinator at (435) 283-7321.
-If a student or guest wishes to appeal a ruling by the coordinator, he or she may contact the Vice President for Student Success.
+Any student, visitor or guest who feels he or she has been discriminated against because of a disability may contact the Director of Disability Services at (435) 283-7321.
+If a student or guest wishes to appeal a ruling by the Director, he or she may contact the Vice President for Student Success.
 The full grievance procedure is found online at https://snow.edu/offices/ADA/index.html.

 Maps